-3 The prior financial year was updated to present the expense for the financial year as opposed to the value of the share-based payment liability as at 30 June 2022.
+3 Prior financial year was updated to present the expense for the financial period as opposed to the value of the share-based payment liability as at 30 June 2022.
 The share-based payment liability is presented separately under the year end balances with key management personnel.